qiime2/paper2/sphinx_docs/index.rst

 them according to their metadata category of interest and rotate the 3D figure to see whether there is a clear separation in beta diversity driven by these covariates.
-Moreover, users can customize their figures using existing drop-down menus: hiding certain samples in 'Visibility', changing the brightness of dots in 'Opacity', controlling their size in 'Scale', choosing different shapes for samples in 'Shape', modifying the color of axes and background in 'Axes' and creating a moving picture under the 'Animations' tabs.
+Moreover, users can customize their figures using existing drop-down menus by hiding certain samples in 'Visibility', changing the brightness of dots in 'Opacity', controlling their size in 'Scale', choosing different shapes for samples in 'Shape', modifying the color of axes and background in 'Axes' and creating a moving picture under the 'Animations' tabs.